Erin Moran Cancer: ‘Happy Days’ Star’s Cause Of Death Was Secret Battle With Late-Stage Cancer

 “I will always remember Erin with her sweet smile that greeted me on the very first day I walked onto the set of Happy Days in 1974,” he later told People magazine.
 “She was only nine years old.
 For the next ten years that smile never faded.
 Unfortunately yesterday it did.
 My condolences go out to her family.
 She will always be locked in my heart.”

-There were no further details about what kind of cancer Erin Moran had or how long she had been fighting it.
+There were no further details yet about what kind of cancer Erin Moran had or how long she had been fighting the disease.

 [Featured Image by Frazer Harrison/Getty Images]